lucastsan/lucastsan/README.md

 **About Personal Stuffs:**

-- 🌱 I’m currently learning about Flutter, HTML, CSS, Javascript and Node.js;
+- 🌱 I’m currently learning about mobile development with Kotlin and Flutter;
 - 🎯 My focus is mobile development;
 - 🔭 I’m currently working on personal projects.
 - 💬 I'm always open to connect with different people so if you want to message me, I'll be happy to meet you more!